Hopefully we will cover your questions here, but please contact [email protected] with any further queries. We are happy to help and offer advice!

 What should I wear?

 It's best to wear soft comfortable clothing that is easy to move in, such as tracksuit bottoms and a T-shirt with extra layers for warmth.
 For ballet it is helpful if you can wear tight fitting clothing, so that your teacher can check your alignment.
-You should expect to do all classes in bare feet, except Ballet, Jazz and Street Dance.
-For Ballet classes you should wear soft ballet shoes if you have them, but tight fitting socks would be a good alternative at the barre for beginners.
+You should expect to do all classes in bare feet, except Ballet and Street Dance.
+For Ballet classes you should wear soft ballet shoes if you have them, but tight fitting socks would initially be a good alternative at the barre for beginners.
 We do not offer Pointe work as part of our Ballet classes.
-Jazz and Street Dance classes can be danced in bare feet or jazz shoes/trainers with non-marking soles.
-To ensure your safety and the safety of others, we ask that that you don't wear jewelry when taking part in a class.
+Street Dance classes can be danced in bare feet or trainers with non-marking soles.
+To ensure your safety and the safety of others, we ask that that you don't wear jewellery when taking part in a class.

 What equipment is provided?